NaufalFajri/as-utility/README.md

 - costume_clone - copy source costume to another member id (old version only)

 ## issue
-- additional files are still deleted when using Light Download (Auto-delete story data) *being looking at
+- additional files are still deleted when using Light Download *being looking at
 - using original & clone modified costume on another member may happen softlock

 # todo